olafurw/webassembly-presentation/data/slides.md

 WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

+@@@
+@standard

+# WHAT IS WEBASSEMBLY?

+WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

+- Announced 2015

+@@@
+@standard

+# WHAT IS WEBASSEMBLY?

+WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

+- Announced 2015
+- Working Drafts in 2018

+@@@
+@standard

+# WHAT IS WEBASSEMBLY?

+WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

+- Announced 2015
+- Working Drafts in 2018
+- W3C recommendation in 2019

+@@@
+@standard

+# WHAT IS WEBASSEMBLY?

+WebAssembly is a binary format* originally designed to allow for performant execution of code within browsers.

 - Announced 2015
 - Working Drafts in 2018
 - W3C recommendation in 2019